BPLIM/Workshops/ExternalServer/External_Server_Manual.md

 1. As with Stata, R can be accessed in interactive graphical or non-graphical modes.

-  - Interactive non-graphical mode: go the the RedHat symbol and type `R' in the Search box
+  - Interactive non-graphical mode: go the RedHat symbol and type `R' in the Search box

 ![](./media/CallR.png){width=50%}